CISPA-SysSec/binary-tsan/README.md

 make check
 ```
 in the build folder.
-Running this will take about 10 minutes.
+Running this will take up to 20 minutes.
 The process can not be correctly terminated using Ctrl+C in the command line.

+To run the c-testsuite, the utility TMSU has to be installed on the computer.

 To execute the thread sanitizer, use the script 'thread-sanitizer.sh' created in the build folder: